 Menu Path: Income > Business Income > Farm Income (Schedule F)

-Enter on the Farm Income screen.
+Enter in the Farm Income section.

 If you are a sole proprietor (not part of a partnership, LLC, or corporation), enter your farming income on Schedule F. Farming income includes income from crop production, animal production, and forestry and logging.